FAQs

 Can anyone join the run?

 Yes.
-TRIBE Run for Love 7 (Ibiza) is open to ALL, and is the perfect event for anyone looking to take on their first multi-day ultra or trail marathon event.
+TRIBE Run for Love 8 (Dolomites) is open to ALL, and is the perfect event for anyone looking to take on their first multi-day ultra or trail marathon event.
 With the right training and support, our potential is infinite.
+We will be hosting training events to help with sufficient training, especially hills/ elevation.
 Some of our team members who completed TRIBE Run for Love 3, 4 and 5 hadn’t run further than a half marathon when they signed up to take part in the challenge.

 If you are interested in joining the run but you’ve never done something like this before, we would love to hear from you!
 You can reach out to us via email at macy@wearetribe.co.